solo-io/gloo/docs/content/guides/dev/writing-upstream-plugins.md

 ## Upstream Plugin

-For Gloo Edge, an upstream represents a single service backed by one or more *endpoints* (where each endpoint is an IP or Hostname plus port) that accepts TCP or HTTP traffic.
+For Gloo Edge, an upstream represents a single service backed by one or more *endpoints* (where each endpoint is an IP or hostname plus port) that accepts TCP or HTTP traffic.
 Upstreams can provide their endpoints to Gloo Edge hard-coded inside their YAML spec, as with the `static` Upstream type.
 Alternatively, Upstreams can provide information to Gloo Edge so that a corresponding Gloo Edge plugin can perform Endpoint Discovery (EDS).

-This tutorial will cover an EDS-style plugin, where the user will provide a Google Compute Engine (GCE) Upstream to Gloo Edge, and our plugin will retrieve each endpoint for that upstream.
+This tutorial shows how to create an EDS-style plugin, where you provide a Google Compute Engine (GCE) Upstream to Gloo Edge, and the plugin retrieves each endpoint for that Upstream.

 Let's begin.